 Is your target market on LinkedIn?

-In many cases it will be important for individuals within your business to optimise their professional LinkedIn profiles for your target market.
+In many cases, it will be necessary for individuals within your business to optimise their professional LinkedIn profiles for your target market.
 LinkedIn is a professional network where online networking happens between people, not company pages.
-Therefore if you have UK-based employees who will be talking to business people in the new market, it could be advantageous to create secondary profiles in the native language.
+Therefore, if you have UK-based employees who will be talking to prospects in a different market, it could be advantageous to create secondary profiles in the native language of that market.

 LinkedIn also allows businesses to run multilingual company pages.
 When you add a new company page in a different language, LinkedIn will automatically translate all the section headers into that language.
 But not your content.

-Therefore you will need to translate this information into the target language, which is also a good opportunity to localise the content for the market.
-Instead of translating your English company description directly into the target language, localise your content to make it more relevant to the people you wish to do business with in that country.
-Similarly contact information and links to websites etc., can all be localised with country / market-specific details.
+Therefore, you’ll need to translate this information into the target language.
+Instead of translating your English company description directly into the target language, you should localise your content to make it more relevant to the people you wish to do business within that country.
+Contact information and links to websites etc. can all be localised with country or market-specific details.

-Once you have your company pages set up in your target language, and perhaps key personnel have multilingual profiles, you need to think about how to translate LinkedIn posts.
-Most clients we work with create a monthly content calendar of social media updates aligned with the target market, and these are translated and scheduled for publication.
+Once your company pages are set up in your target languages, and key personnel have multilingual profiles, you need to think about how to translate LinkedIn posts.
+Most clients we work with create a monthly content calendar of social media updates aligned with the target market; these are translated and scheduled for publication.

-Often business leaders also require LinkedIn Pulse posts translated to build their influence in new markets, and they may also need some posts translated for their professional profile.
+Business leaders often also require self-published LinkedIn articles to be translated to build their influence in target markets, and they may also need some posts translated for their professional profile.

 It’s a two-way street

 Translating brand messages and marketing content on LinkedIn provides an opportunity to network with other businesses and build relationships in your target market.
 You’ll probably require some ad-hoc translation work so that your business can reply to comments or have a conversation with prospects overseas.
 Many translation service providers offer marketing translation services including social media engagement.